Carmelitu/Carmelitu/README.md

 - 👀 I’m interested in learn backend, frontend and cybersecurity
 - 🌱 I’m currently learning C and JavaScript
 - 💞️ I’m looking to collaborate on new things
+- 👩‍🎓 I started studying Programming at the UTN - Mar del Plata in 2021.
 - 📫 How to reach me: lucaseijo7@gmail.com

 <!---